AdamUlicny/EcoParse/README.md

 Make sure your **GNfinder service** (and Ollama, if you're using it) is running in its separate terminal.

-Then, to launch the EcoParse web interface, simply run:
+Then, to launch the EcoParse web interface, in your virtual environment simply run:
 ```bash
 ecoparse
 ```